 year you turn 55 or later (age 50 for qualified public safety employees).
 However,

-distributions from your IRA before you reach age 59½ will be subject to the penalty tax, unless an exception applies.
+distributions from your IRA before you reach age 59½ will be subject to the penalty, unless an exception applies.

 - You may be able to postpone any required minimum distributions.
 These distributions usually must begin no later than April 1 following the

-year you reach age 72.2 However, if you work past that age, are still participating in your employer's retirement plan,
+year you reach age 73 (for those who reach age 72 after December 31, 2022).
+However, if you work past that age, are still participating in your employer's retirement plan,

 and own no more than 5% of the company, you can delay your first distribution from that plan until April 1 following the year of your retirement.